microdao-corporation/plug-n-play/README.md

 ## Best Practices

-1. Always initialize PnP before attempting to connect to a wallet.
+1. Always initialize PNP before attempting to connect to a wallet.
-2. Use try-catch blocks when calling PnP methods to handle potential errors.
+2. Use try-catch blocks when calling PNP methods to handle potential errors.
 3. Keep your canister whitelist up-to-date to ensure smooth interactions.
 4. Regularly check for updates to the Plug N Play library to benefit from new features and improvements.
 5. For local development, make sure to use the correct `hostUrl` and `identityProvider`.